Where do students live?

 Can I apply for on-campus housing?

-Boston University’s Office of Rental Property Management offers a variety of accommodations, from studios to one- and two-bedroom apartments.
+Boston University’s Office of Rental Property Management offers a variety of accommodations, from studios to one- and two-bedroom apartments for full-time graduate students, faculty, and staff.
 The units are conveniently located on or near the Charles River campus and require a 12-month lease.
 Most accommodations include heat and hot water.
 To learn more about the rooms and apartments available through this office, call 617-353-4101 or visit www.bu.edu/orpm.

 How do I search the off-campus listings?